FascinatedBox/lily/README.md

 * str: A bunch of text.
 * list: A list of a given element.
 * hash: An associative array, having a key and value type.
-* method: A callable block of code defined in Lily.
-* function: Method, but defined outside of Lily.
+* function: A callable body of code.
+Some are native (defined by Lily code), and some are foreign (defined outside of Lily code).
+The interpreter doesn't make a distinction.
 * object: Anything.

 Values must be declared before they are used: